barbarer/py4e-int/_sources/functions/func_Str_Cond.rst

 .. note::

-   Use [index] to get a character from a string.
+   Use ``string[index]`` to get a character from a string.
 The first character in a string is at index 0 and the last is at the length of the string minus 1 (also know as index -1 in Python).

 Fix the function ``get_initials`` above to return a string with the first letter of the first name followed by the first letter of the last name.

 String Slices
 ==================

+You can get a copy of part or all of a string using ``str_name[start:end]``.

 .. fillintheblank:: fsc_fitb_pogil_short_name